ECEN-361/Drone_C-RAM/README.md

 **Introduction**

-This project is a lightweight, portable, cheap, and effective response to malicious drones.
-Below you'll find a more in depth look at the requirements for this project, as well as other information necessary for operation and installation (subject to change. just coming up with stuff)
+This C-RAM is what came of an idea for a semester-long project for our embedded systems class.
+We wanted to really challenge ourselves and engineer something exciting. idfk

 **Challenges and Solutions**
+- needed coords from py program
+- rpi not supplying enough to stepper drivers

+obviously not finished

 **Timeline**

+(this doesn't have to stay. this is more of a log for the final report)
+- Working model with object detection (10/14/25)
+- Finished printing and received all parts to build the project (10/20/25)
+- Project assembled (10/22/25)
+- Motor control working ()
+- PID controller implemented, motor control refined ()
+- Turret locking on people ()
+- AI trained on drones ()

 **Testing and Results**

 # Project Capabilities

-The Drone C-RAM features rotating up to 25rpm, drone detection with the Raspberry Pi AI camera, tracking / target leading capabilites, and precise motor control with a software proportional-integral-derivative (PID) controller.
+The Drone C-RAM features rotating up to 25rpm, drone detection with the Raspberry Pi AI camera, tracking / target leading capabilites, and precise motor control with a PID controller.

 The target-leading mechanism is based off of the target's position and speed.
 The basic idea is described below (pseudo code):